ACL Tear

 ACL Reconstruction — Patellar Tendon Graft

 ACL reconstruction using the central third of the patellar tendon with bone plugs at each end (BPTB).
-Bone-to-bone healing at fixation sites provides exceptional mechanical strength — long considered the gold standard for competitive athletes.
+Bone-to-bone healing at fixation sites provides exceptional mechanical strength.
+This graft has long been considered the gold standard for competitive athletes.

 Click for more Surgical ProcedureACL Reconstruction — Quadriceps Tendon Graft

-ACL reconstruction using the quadriceps tendon — an increasingly favored choice offering a large-caliber graft, strong mechanical properties, and lower rates of anterior knee pain and kneeling discomfort than the patellar tendon graft.
+ACL reconstruction using the quadriceps tendon is an increasingly favored choice offering a large-caliber graft, strong mechanical properties, and lower rates of anterior knee pain and kneeling discomfort than the patellar tendon graft.

 Click for more Surgical ProcedureACL Reconstruction — Allograft